 Certified Nursing Assistant Certification (CNA): Each student must show evidence of current state certification as a nursing assistant prior to beginning the professional nursing sequence.
+Students do not need to renew their certification once in the professional nursing sequence.

-Health Requirements
+Health Requirements prior to Clinical Placement